tejasbubane/tejasbubane.github.io/content/books/2025-12-31-india-after-gandhi.md

 ### On the negative side:

-It was fascinating to see traces some current happenings back in time:
+It was fascinating to see traces of some current happenings back in time:

 We always worship our great leaders, right since the first general election in 1951-52.
 After architecting the Indian constitution (1950) [B. R. Ambedkar][2] chose to leave Congress and contest separately.
 Thanks to Nehru's aura, he lost to a milkman named Kajrolkar.
 On which [P. K. Atre][3] amusingly wrote: